JonmarCorpuz/Writeups/TryHackMe CTF Writeups/ToolsRus (Easy).md

 #
 > Scanning for Hiddent Web Directories Using Dirb
 4. `dirb http://{TARGET IP} -r > {FILENAME2}.txt` to non-recursively scan the target URL for directories using Dirb's default wordlist and then redirecting the results into a text file
-5. `cat {FILENAME2}.txt` to output the scan results from the previous command onto the terminal
+5. `cat {FILENAME2}.txt` to output the scan results from the previous command onto our terminal
 ```bash
 root@ip-10-10-171-134:~# dirb http://10.10.199.35 -r > WebDirectoryScan.txt
 ```